Assessment appointments available now!

 • Having recommendations available in writing after the feedback session

-• Being able to reflect on what happened during the assessment and this translated into results or observations noted in the report
+• Being able to reflect on what happened during the assessment and have this translated into results or observations noted in the report

 • Being able to provide a copy of part or all the report to other health, work or educational providers to the purposes of treatment planning, implementing accessibility adjustments, and educating others in how to support individual needs.